Skip to content

 Celestin Mutabaruka, 68, lives in Ashford, Kent.
 He was working as the director of a state forestry project in Rwanda in 1994.
 He is alleged to have been involved in the killings of Tutsi refugees at Gatare in April, and in May to have led interahahmwe militia killers to the hills of Bisesero where operations against Tutsi who had fled to the hills were taking place.
 Around 40,000 Tutsis died at Bisesero.

-A Brief History: Five Rwandan Genocide Suspects Living in the UK
+Rwandan Genocide Suspects in UK

 UK Parliament War Crimes group hears call for action – yet again!